 The bike slid and I saw it all happen in slow motion.
-As our bodies approached the dusty rocky road surface I knew that we would lose a bit of skin.
+Our bodies approached the dusty rocky road surface and I knew that we would lose a bit of skin.
 Before I could think any further, we got really intimate with the beautiful island of Ometepe, skin to gravel.

-The island is composed of two beautiful volcanoes in the middle of the vast Nicaragua lake.
+Ometepe is an island is composed of two beautiful volcanoes in the middle of the vast Nicaragua lake.
 At just over 3,000 square miles, Lake Nicaragua is the largest lake in Central America.
-Standing on the eastern side of the island looking out into the water you will not see land in the horizon and you might be convinced that you are staring at the ocean.
+Standing on the eastern side of the island looking out into the water could not see land on the horizon, much like looking out over the ocean.

 Volcan Concepción, the larger of the two volcanoes, is almost a perfect cone with three sides covered in lush vegetation.
-The smaller volcano, Volcan Maderas, seemingly changes shape as you go around it and is beautiful to watch.
-This island is the only place in Nicaragua where it is safe to drink the tap water.
+The smaller volcano, Volcan Maderas, seemingly changes shape as we rode around it.
+It was beautiful to watch.
+Ometepe is the only place in Nicaragua where it is safe to drink tap water.
 It is also the only place in Nicaragua where we have seen wildlife in the jungle.

-To take in the views we decided to rent a moped for the day to drive around the outer edge of the island in a figure 8 around both volcanoes.
-We went with Alvaro and Perrine whom we met the day before.
-He is from Spain and she is from Belgium and they have been traveling for a year.
+We rented a moped for the day to drive to take in the sights.
+Our planned path looked like a figure 8 that followed around the two volcano island.
+Alvaro and Perrine, a couple we met the day before, joined us for the ride.
+Alvaro is from Spain and Perrine is from Belgium and they have been traveling for a year.

-We rented the mopeds from Charly, the owner of the hostel where we were staying.
-He told us that the mopeds should have no problems going around both volcanoes, waving his hand dismissively as if it was such a silly idea that mopeds would have issues with gravel roads.
+We rented the mopeds from Charlie, the owner of the hostel where we were staying.
+He told us that the mopeds should have no problems going around both volcanoes.
+He wove his hand dismissively as if asking about road conditions was silly.
+His mopeds would have no issues with gravel roads.

-I love the feeling of riding bicycles and motorcycles, and a moped seems to be the same.
-The wind gushing by feeling like freedom.
-The looming gorgeous figure of Volcan Concepcion with its changing wisps of clouds clinging to the top was a constant sight.
+I love the feeling of riding bicycles and motorcycles.
+A moped was close enough for me, especially for this tiny island.
+The wind gushing by feels like freedom.
+The looming figure of Volcan Concepcion with its changing wisps of clouds clinging to the top was a constant sight to our right.
 Soon we were on the far side of the volcano where the road turned to dirt.
-Large rocks jut from the ground and ruts decorate much of the road.
+Large rocks jutting from the ground and ruts decorate much of the road.

-When we finally arrived in the town of Altagracia we took a look at Trin’s knee and realized we needed to get it cleaned and medicated and later found out he should have had stiches.
-To me his knee looked like raw meat.
+When we finally arrived in the town of Altagracia we took a look at Trin’s leg and realized we needed to get his knee cleaned and treated.
+We did not know it then, but he should have gotten stitches.
+His knee looked like raw meat.
 The pharmacy offered us iodine when we asked for antibiotics.
-We cleaned the wound, and continued to San Domingo beach.
+We cleaned the wound and continued to San Domingo beach.